stanfordjournalism/stanford-progj-2021/assignments/senate_compromisers.md

 pipenv install
 ```

-Download the [`senate_rank_breakers.py`](../code/senate_compromisers.py) starter script and save it to your project's `scripts/` directory.
+Download the [`senate_compromisers.py`](/code/senate_compromisers.py) starter script and save it to your project's `scripts/` directory.
 Remember, you need to click the "Raw" button on GitHub to get access to a plain-text version of the file for download.

 ## Coding details

 Now you're ready to flesh out the script.
 Below are the requirements:

 * Use the `requests` library to get data for all members of the current senate from the ProPublica API.
-To make this API request you will need to read:
+We've actually provided some starter code for this step, but you should review the following to ensure you understand the code:
   * The Propublica API docs for [Authentication](https://projects.propublica.org/api-docs/congress-api/#authentication) and [Members](https://projects.propublica.org/api-docs/congress-api/members/)
   * The `requests` library docs on how to make a web request with [custom headers](https://2.python-requests.org/en/master/user/quickstart/#custom-headers)
 * Using the members data, find the 5 members of both parties with the highest "votes against party" (or lowest "votes with party") percentages.